 - Open the SDK Manager (package installer).

 - Find the most recent Android release that shows an available “MIPS System Image” package.
-(Google has not published all of the images built by MIPS.)
+(Google has not published all of the images built by Imagination.)

 - Click on the “SDK Platform”, “MIPS System Image”, and “Arm EABI v7a System Image” packages for that Android release.